STATELINE — It was a finish for the ages.

 Rypien, who won $125,000, finished with 76 points thanks to a record-tying 33 points in the final round.
 He tied Billy Joe Tolliver’s mark in 2010.
 His 33 points is a new final-round record, eclipsing the 31 by Chris Chandler in 2007.

 Jeremy Roenick and Annika Sorenstam tied for second with 65 points.
 Jack Wagner was fourth with 64 points and Army veteran Chad Pfeifer was fifth with 61.
-John Smoltz was sixth at 60, followed by Eric Gagne (58), Jerry Rice and Mark Mulder (57), and defending champ Billy Joe Tolliver rounding out the top 10 with 56.
+John Smoltz was sixth at 60 followed by Eric Gagne (58), Jerry Rice and Mark Mulder (57) and defending champ Billy Joe Tolliver rounded out the top 10 with 56.

 “I stretched and took a nap,” Rypien said when asked what he did during the delay.
-“We had no idea what was going on.
+“We had no idea what was going.
 I kind of had an advantage (with the weather).
-I’m used to playing in inclement weather.”
+I’m used to playing in inclement weather. “

 Rypien said he was inspired over the last couple of days, and one of the reasons was Pfeifer’s presence.